 Assistant Professor at the University of Tokyo

 When did the first stars form?
 How can we use metal-poor stars as time machine to the early Universe?
 Can artificial intelligence help us to discover new science?
 Why are the first supermassive black holes so heavy?
 And how can we make research more inclusive?
 These are some of the major questions that I try to answer together with my colleagues.
 You can find more about my research under Publications.
-We have hosted the conference Stellar Archaeology as a Time Machine to the First Stars in Tokyo.
-Presentation files are available online.

 Our groups offers several interesting research projects for undergraduate and graduate students.
 The University of Tokyo also offers two fellowships for international students in physics and astronomy: GSGC program, MEXT Fellowship.
 We are very happy to assist you with the application.
 Please contact me for further details.

 Unveiling the contribution of Pop III stars in primeval galaxies at redshift > 6https://arxiv.org/abs/2208.01673

 To facilitate and improve the analysis of high-redshift galaxies with JWST, we have estimated the relative contribution of the first stars to such primeval galaxies.
 Our semi-analytical model A-SLOTH allows us to simulate a wide range of halo masses, redshifts, and explore the cosmic variance, which was not possible with previous simulations.

 For example, this figure shows the relative contribution of Pop III stars to the bolometric luminosity of galaxies of different halo masses (colours) at different redshifts.
 We should aim for low-mass galaxies at high redshift to find Pop III-dominated stellar populations.

 Neural Networks Fail to Learn Periodic Functions and How to Fix Ithttps://arxiv.org/abs/2006.08195